hdShang/arxiv-daily/docs/cs-CV/2025-09-10/papers/250908910v1-promptguard-an-orchestrated-prompting-framework-for-principled-synth.md

 ---
 layout: default
-title: PromptGuard: An Orchestrated Prompting Framework for Principled Synthetic Text Generation for Vulnerable Populations using LLMs with Enhanced Safety, Fairness, and Controllability
+title: "PromptGuard: An Orchestrated Prompting Framework for Principled Synthetic Text Generation for Vulnerable Populations using LLMs with Enhanced Safety, Fairness, and Controllability"
 ---

 # PromptGuard: An Orchestrated Prompting Framework for Principled Synthetic Text Generation for Vulnerable Populations using LLMs with Enhanced Safety, Fairness, and Controllability